Sousastep/SousaFX-docs/docs/content/soundcheck.rst

 Soundcheck
 ==========

-After SousaFX is installed and set up, you'll want to run a quick soundcheck.
+After SousaFX is installed and running, you'll want to do a quick soundcheck.

 1. Adjust the gain of your audio interface's microphone input.